Schedule with me

 Wage and hour law is a combination of state and federal laws that together strictly regulate how employers must pay employees.
 These laws are designed to prevent wage and tip theft.
 For example, they govern whether a worker: 1) may be classified as an employee or an independent contractor, 2) is entitled to minimum wage, overtime pay, and commissions, and 3) may be forced to share tips.

-Minnesota Wage, Tip, and Hour Attorney
+Minnesota Mediator & Investigator for Wage, Tip, and Hour Disputes

 What are the laws in Minnesota regarding employment wages and hours?